theinvertedform/umt.world/blog.md

 ---
 title: Blog
 layout: post
-description: "Selections from my diary and other sundry one-offs."
+description: "Selections from my diary and assorted writing experiments."
-abstract: My blogging habits go back to a few initial posts on MySpace circa 2004--2005.
-These then evolved into [alt.conform](https://altdotconform.blogspot.com), a teenage project hosted on Blogspot.
-In addition to these writings is a constant practise of writing in notebooks and journals, some of which I occasionally transcribe and post here.
-My [film diary](https://letterboxd.com/user/theinvertedform/films/diary) has a certain diaristic element to it.
-Diary writing is an interesting form that I continue to explore.
+abstract: In 2004--2005, I shocked and embarrassed classmates with the excessive candour of my MySpace blog posts.
+That was one of my earliest experiences baring my soul on the Internet without considering the consequences, and feeling the shock of being read.
+To this day, I am still caught off guard when held to account for what I write about my inner life.
+Why do I describe my feelings and emotional life with such precision and detail, especially when I am so reserved in person?
+What does the diary as a literary genre do?
+The MySpace blog evolved into [alt.conform](https://altdotconform.blogspot.com), a blog I kept throughout my teenagehood.
+These days, I concentrate my diaristic impulses into writing in an actual diary, which I periodically transcribe, bowdlerize, and publish here.
 tags:
   - personal
   - writing